 By 1963, Rita’s place was packed!
-Local businessmen, tankers pulling into port and nearby residents heard about the food and came to try it.
+Local businessmen, tankers pulling into port, and nearby residents heard about the food and came to try it.
 “Whatever we made, it went right away!”
 Charlie always said.

 In 1965, Rita’s began to take reservations.
 Customers only cared about the food—they did not even care where they sat!
-The upstairs apartments become seating rooms and people would walk through the kitchen to get to the eclectically placed tables.
-Anthony Spinezola from the Boston Times wrote, “What is good food doing in a place like this!?”
+The upstairs apartments became seating rooms and people would walk through the kitchen to get to the eclectically placed tables.
+Anthony Spinazzola from the Boston Times wrote, “What is good food doing in a place like this!?”
 Even the Harvard football team and The Boston Yanks, Boston’s original football team, would come to Rita’s after every game.

-- Milk croquettes, little nothings, stuffed mushrooms and shrimp scampi
+- Milk croquettes, little nothings, stuffed mushrooms, and shrimp scampi

 - Eggplant lasagna, tortellini with the cream sauce

 - Stuffed eye round or chicken and wine with roasted potatoes and braciola